dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 difference but you need to be able to rationalize it and be capable of conveying the how and the why, at least within your organization.
 One of the best examples of communicating a vision is Macintosh's 1984 Superbowl Commercial.
-I'll elaborate more in the section on vision.
+I'll elaborate more on why in that section.
 But before that commercial aired, most people were barely emotionally invested in personal computers.
 The commercial established the idea that there might be another radically different option before they were aware that there could be another option.
+It set consumers' expectations so that they would approach and judge the Apple experience based on being different.
+I could easily write 10,000 words on just that ad.

 ## &#x1f48e; Story